MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/storage/Get-StorageAdvancedProperty.md

 For example, Get-PhysicalDisk gets the most commonly used attributes of a physical disk such as **CanPool**.
 To get the cache (**IsDeviceCacheEnabled**) and power protection (**IsPowerProtected**) settings for a physical disk, you can pass a **PhysicalDisk** object to the **Get-StorageAdvancedProperty** cmdlet.

-The output of cache (**IsDeviceCacheEnabled**) and power protection (**IsPowerProtected**) are collected from the user-defined settings of the physical disk.
-Power protection (**IsPowerProtected**) is not an indicator of the physical disk support for Power Loss Protection (PLP).
+The output of the cache (**IsDeviceCacheEnabled**) and power protection (**IsPowerProtected**) are collected from the user-defined settings of the physical disk.
+Power protection (**IsPowerProtected**) is not an indicator of the physical disk support for power loss protection (PLP).
 Refer to the physical disk vendor’s datasheet for PLP support details.

 ## EXAMPLES